by Tracy Johnson

 Sure.
 Seems easy enough.
 But that’s not a great solution, really.
 We can’t remove all of the distractions.
 Before long, spoken word comes on the radio and there’s nothing you can do about it.
 Commercials.

 Furthermore, removing or reducing talk may reduce brain stress, but it makes radio brands ultimately disposable.
 What’s the point of stripping it down to the point that stations are like streaming services, only with commercials?
 We lose that battle 10 times out of 10.

 A better approach is to understand this brain challenge and win the battle for attention.

 When the microphone turns on, we enter the high risk zone of the break.
 Listeners have to make a choice.
 They can turn their attention to your spoken word content or relieve the stress by turning the station.

-So win the battle by making each break count by becoming more Top Of Mind.
+So rather than caving to a more music/less talk approach, win the battle by making each break count by becoming more Top Of Mind.

 Most breaks start with an air personality rambling through the basics as fast as they can.
 It’s basically unintelligible to a listener, partly because the talent is rushing and partly because they’re not paying attention.

 It’s just noise.
 They can’t figure out what’s going on enough to give their attention to you, even if they wanted to.
 Slow down, execute the basics and be creative to make an impact.

 Personalities are in a battle inside each listener’s brain channel for attention.
 Use your weapons to win the battle.
 They don’t really reject talk.
 They reject boring.

 If you can’t capture listener attention in the first 7 seconds, you won’t win the battle.
 And when you lose the first seven seconds, it’s almost impossible to get attention later in the break.